Sbrussee/MF_BID_MIL/README.md

 The configuration file mil_params.json will automatically load these settings, and you can customize them as needed.

 3. Evaluating the CLAM Model
 To evaluate the CLAM model on a dataset, use the eval_mil function, similar to how you would evaluate any MIL model in SlideFlow.
+This does require bags, which can be generated from slides using the `extract_tiles` and `generate_feature_bags` functions inside Slideflow.
+Here we assume one already generated fetaure bags.

 ```python
 import slideflow as sf